MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 Contributors: Xylar Asay-Davis

-In setups without ay inactive top cells, results should be unchanged (bit-for-bit).
+In setups without any inactive top cells, results should be unchanged (bit-for-bit).

 Requirement: No significant loss of performance